 The bearing tolerances provide a tight press fit onto the shaft and a snug slip fit into the pedestal.
-Replace the bearings, shaft, or pedestal if the proper bearing fit is not achieved.

-If bearing replacement is required, straighten the tab on the bearing lock washer (24).
-Use a spanner wrench to remove the bearing lock nut (23).
+Replace the bearings, shaft or pedestal if the proper bearing fit is not achieved.
+If bearing replacement is required, straighten the tab on the bearing lock washer (22) and use a suitable spanner wrench to remove the bearing lock nut (21) and bearing spacer (23).
 Remove the bearing lock washer.